SilviaCorigliano/Gisele/README.md

 For more information see the documentation in Gisele/docs

 # Documentation
+Documentation is available at: https://gisele.readthedocs.io/en/main/

 # Contributing
+Anybody is welcome to contribute to the project!
+The main steps to follow are:

+* Fork the project on GitHub
+* Create a feature branch to work on in your fork (git checkout -b new-feature)
+* Add your name to the AUTHORS file
+* Commit your changes to the feature branch
+* Push the branch to GitHub (git push origin my-new-feature)
+* On GitHub, create a new pull request from the feature branch

 # Citing
 Please cite Gisele referring to the following journal publication:
 Corigliano, S., Carnovali, T., Edeme, D., & Merlo, M. (2020).
 Holistic geospatial data-based procedure for electric network design and least-cost energy strategy.
-Energy for Sustainable Development, 58, 1-15.
+Energy for Sustainable Development, 58, 1-15. https://doi.org/10.1016/j.esd.2020.06.008

 # Licencing